-Each year on the first day of April, the World Skate ATC Chairman shall issue a list of all TOs who have renewed their commissions and paid their fees.
-Only those officials will be permitted to officiate at events of an international nature, which require a World Skate TO.
+Each year on the first day of April, the World Skate ATC Chairman shall issue a list of all judges and TS who have renewed their commissions and paid their fees.
+Only those officials will be permitted to officiate at events of an international nature, which require a World Skate Artistic commissioned judge, TS, or data operator.

-2.31 TOs for World Championships and International Championships
+5.6 Judges for World Championships and International Championships

-The World Skate ATC is totally responsible for the selection of all the TOs for the Junior and Senior World Championships in all disciplines.
+The World Skate ATC is totally responsible for the selection of all judges/TS for the Junior and Senior World Championships in all disciplines.

-All TOs will be invited directly by World Skate ATC Chairman, through the national federation; once the national federation confirms it, the invitation will be sent to the TO.
-TOs who are selected and cannot accept their invitation will be replaced by the World Skate ATC.
+All judges will be invited directly by World Skate Artistic Chairman, with a copy sent to the Federation concerned.
+Judges who are selected and cannot accept their invitation will be replaced by the World Skate Artistic Technical Commission Chairman.

-Nominated TOs may not have judged at the prior World Championships (i.e., two consecutive world championships), exceptions can be applied by ATC, in circumstances that are unavoidable or for the benefit of the sport in providing an event of the highest quality.
+Nominated judges may not have judged at the prior World Championships (i.e. two consecutive world championships).